Humble, rustic, easy to make, this Dominican coconetes recipe (rustic coconut cookies) has a good reason to become part of your coconut repertoire.

 This recipe yields a decent batch of cookies, so they are perfect to bring along to a potluck or school bake sale.
 They'll be a sure-bet with kids.
 And you'll be selling more drinks.

-- Sift baking soda, cinnamon, salt and flour together, reserve.
+- Mix dry ingredients: Sift baking soda, cinnamon, salt, and flour together, set aside.

 Tips and Notes